Here’s how forced pairing of phones works like in Person of Interest:

 Not exactly.

-Any single thing done in the show in regards to phone pairing is at least conceivably possible.
+Any single thing done in the show in regards to cell phone pairing is at least conceivably possible.

 So, people can forcibly connect to phones.